mrjones-plip/timekpr-next-remote/README.md

 sudo apt-get install timekpr-next x11-apps
 ```

-From here you can `ssh -X USER@IP` and then run `timekpra` to configure your test users in timekpr via a GUI.
+You can then `ssh -X USER@IP` and then run `timekpra` to configure your test users in timekpr via a GUI.

+During development, it's nice to watch the times for a specific user with `watch -n 1 timekpra --userinfo USERNAME`